shaadfazal/Liver-Cirrhosis-Stage-Detection/README.md

 ## 📘 Overview

 This project focuses on predicting the **stage of liver cirrhosis** in patients using machine learning.
-It implements a pipeline for data preprocessing, feature encoding, scaling, and classification using the **XGBoost Classifier**.
-The model outputs predictions for three distinct cirrhosis stages based on structured medical data.
+The entire pipeline is implemented in the Jupyter Notebook **`liver_project.ipynb`**, which covers data preprocessing, feature encoding, scaling, and classification using the **XGBoost Classifier**.
+The model predicts one of three liver cirrhosis stages based on clinical data.

 ---